Types-of-Financial-Ratios

 Market Value Ratios

-The stock price of a business organization is related to its earnings & book value per share in market value ratios.
-These ratios provide signals of what equity investors think of the business organization’s past performance & future prospects.
+Market value ratios relate a company’s stock price to its earnings & book value per share.
+These ratios provide signals about what equity investors think of the company’s past performance & future prospects.

 Price Earnings Ratio = Market Price per Share / Earnings per Share